OlegSylver/colorsDB/README.md

 # dbColors
 Simple Meteor.js &amp; React.js Front-end app for access data from server side by the simple Reactive Table with  pagination, sorting and masking functions.
+This is also Server for colorTest Android app.